leo3friedman/plink_method_of_moments_ibd_reimplementation/README.md

 ### Results

 The benchmarks were ran on datahub.ucsd.edu (4 CPU, 16G RAM) against both a small dataset (10 samples, 2000 SNPs) and a larger dataset (97 samples, ~900k SNPs).
-All data originates from `~/public/ps2/ibd/ps2_ibd.lwk`.

 #### Runtime Comparison

 ![Runtime Comparison](benchmarking/runtime.png)

-PLINK 1.9 (compiled C) completes the full dataset in about **1 second**.
-The optimized Python implementation, which uses NumPy matrix operations to vectorize IBS counting and IBD estimation, finishes in roughly **11 seconds** — about one order of magnitude slower.
-The naive Python implementation, which loops over every variant for every pair of individuals, takes approximately **3,550 seconds (~1 hour)** — over two orders of magnitude slower than the optimized version and three orders of magnitude slower than PLINK.
+PLINK 1.9 (compiled C) completes the full dataset in about 1 second.
+The optimized Python implementation, which uses NumPy matrix operations to vectorize IBS counting and IBD estimation, finishes in roughly 11 seconds.
+The naive Python implementation, which loops over every variant for every pair of individuals, takes approximately 3,550 seconds (~1 hour).

-#### Stage Breakdown
+#### Runtime Breakdown

 ![Stage Breakdown](benchmarking/breakdown.png)